 - Toshendra Kumar Sharma

 Blockchain is making news every other day.
 It has become a buzzword, and the reason is its strong features.
-Blockchain is a technology with so many features which can be useful for multiple domains.
-In today’s blog, we will discuss its application in the voting system and how two countries have leveraged Blockchain successfully for conducting transparent elections.
+Blockchain is a technology with so many features that can be helpful in multiple domains.
+In today’s blog, we will discuss its application in the voting system and how two countries have leveraged Blockchain successfully to conduct transparent elections.

-There have been debates regarding the lack of transparency and trust in the voting system.
-General elections have many issues such as Lack of transparency, Hacking of political party’s emails, Auditability of votes, Accessibility, and Security of votes.
+There have been debates regarding the voting system’s lack of transparency and trust.
+General elections have many issues, such as Lack of transparency, Hacking of political party’s emails, Auditability of votes, Accessibility, and Security of votes.

-There are many more major problems that we are facing with the general election system today.
+There are many more significant problems that we are facing with the general election system today.
 Elections form the basis of a democratic nation.
 Thus, corruption in elections is a big problem.
-It not only thrashes the trust of people in the system but also creates an environment of mistrust amongst the people.
-Thus, Blockchain is adopted by countries these days for creating a system which can be helpful in quicken the pace of work without hampering the efficiency of the system and enhancing the transparency.
+It not only thrashes people’s trust in the system but also creates an environment of mistrust among the people.
+Thus, Blockchain is adopted by countries these days to create a system that can help quicken the pace of work without hampering the efficiency of the system and enhancing transparency.

 Sierra Leone

-Sierra Leone conducted a Blockchain-based voting system on March 7 and became the first country to become so.
-Leonardo Gammar of Agora, stored votes in an immutable distributed ledger, thereby offering instant access to the election results.
+Sierra Leone conducted a Blockchain-based voting system on March 7 and became the first country to do so.
+Leonardo Gammar of Agora stored votes in an immutable distributed ledger, offering instant access to the election results.

 Sierra Leone wished to create an environment of trust and transparency with the voters in a contentious election.
-By using blockchain as a means to record ballots and results immutably, the country created legitimacy in the election and reduce fall-out from opposition parties.
+By using blockchain to record ballots and results immutably, the country created legitimacy in the election and reduced fallout from opposition parties.

-Gammer said “We’re the only company in the world that built a fully-functional blockchain voting platform.
-Other electronic voting machines are mere ‘block boxes’ that have been increasingly shown to be vulnerable to security attacks.
-For that reason, many US states and foreign nations have been moving back to paper,”.
+Gammer said, “We’re the only company in the world with a fully functional blockchain voting platform.
+Other electronic voting machines are mere ‘black boxes’ that have been increasingly shown to be vulnerable to security attacks.
+Therefore, many US states and foreign nations have been moving back to paper”.

-He further said.
-“If you believe that most countries will use some form of digital voting 50 years from now, then blockchain is the only technology that has been created which can provide an end-to-end verifiable and fully-transparent voting solution for this future.”
+He further said, “If you believe that most countries will use some form of digital voting 50 years from now, then blockchain is the only technology that has been created that can provide an end-to-end verifiable and fully transparent voting solution for this future.”

 Russia